 Foreign Language Coordinate Program :International Business and World Languages

-This coordinate program with the Department of Ancient and Modern Languages is designed to prepare you for employment and life in an international setting.
+This coordinate program with the Foreign Language Department is designed to prepare you for employment and life in an international setting.
 This focused study for Business Administration Majors combines the study of a foriegn language, international coursework from the Frost School and study abroad.